New Employee Orientation

 Welcome to the Employee Success Center at the University of Louisville.
 We will be your onboarding welcome team for your New Employee Orientation!

-Held each Monday from 9:00 am to 12:00 pm, you have the opportunity to meet other new employees, get an overview of the university’s culture, points of pride, and Cardinal Principles, as well as a run-down of all the details to get you started including benefits, payroll, parking and so on.
+Held in person each Monday from 9:00 am - 4:00 pm, you have the opportunity to meet other new employees, get an overview of the university’s culture, points of pride, and Cardinal Principles, as well as a run-down of all the details to get you started including benefits, payroll, parking and so on.
 If Monday is a holiday, orientation will be held the following day on Tuesday.

-New employees will receive a welcome email the Wednesday prior to their orientation date with the access link and instructions.
-If you believe you should attend, but have not received an email by the Thursday prior, please reach out to firstname.lastname@example.org.
+New employees will receive a welcome email the Wednesday prior to their orientation date with detailed information.
+If you believe you should attend, but have not received an email by the Thursday prior, please reach out to Human Resources at firstname.lastname@example.org.